Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

         - `_nds` folder
         - `BOOT.NDS`

+    1. Download the latest release of [nds-bootstrap.](https://github.com/DS-Homebrew/nds-bootstrap/releases/latest/download/nds-bootstrap.zip)

+    1. Extract the downloaded `nds-bootstrap.zip` file with [7-Zip](https://www.7-zip.org/).

+    1. Copy the `nds-bootstrap-release.nds` file from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.

     1. Load `BOOT.NDS` with your flashcart's kernel, or alternatively follow the autoboot steps below.

     #### Cheats